vt-elixir/ja_resource/README.md

 JaResource allows you to define the `records/1` and `record/2`

 `records/1` is used by index, show, update, and delete requests to get the base query of records.
-Many/most controllers will override this:
+Many controllers will override this:

 ```elixir
 defmodule MyApp.V1.MyPostController do